icebreakerone/ib1-technical-docs/docs/access_control_specification.md

 2. One or more capability grants to the data consumer if access is granted
 3. Zero or more obligations falling on the data consumer if access is granted

-They are applied to properties of a [Data Consumer](glossary.md#term-Data-Consumer) while processing a request for data from a
+They are applied to properties of a [Data Consumer](glossary.md#term-Data-Consumer) while processing a request for data from a [Data Provider](glossary.md#term-Data-Provider).
-[Data Provider](glossary.md#term-Data-Provider).
 These properties can be modelled as a map of names to values; some values may be inferred by joining on the [ID](glossary.md#term-Identification) of the data consumer, some may be directly provided in the [Token introspection](ops_guidelines/technical_common.md#token-introspection) response.

 ## Syntax

 ### Names

 **Names** consist of a namespace (`[a-z0-9_]+`), a `:` character, and a suffix (`[a-z0-9_.]+`).
-For example, `oe:some_value`.
-Values asserted by Open Energy will always have a namespace `oe`.
+For example, `ib1:some_value`.
+Values asserted by Icebreaker One will always have a namespace `ib1`.
 The suffix may contain `.` characters, the namespace may not.

 ### Rule syntax

 An access rule is represented as a single line string containing a comma separated list of zero or more Conditions, the literal string `grants`, and then a comma separated list of one or more Capabilities.
 Optionally, this may be followed by the literal `requires` and one or more Obligations in a comma separated list.

 ```default